-If you believe CD is a good fit for you or if you wish to learn more about the CD major, make an appointment with a CD advisor by calling 415.338.1001.
+If you believe CD is a good fit for you after completing the 5 steps above, or if you wish to learn more about the CD major, make an appointment with a CD advisor by calling 415.338.1001.
 Please bring the Undergraduate CD Major Guide that you have completed and signed to the meeting.

 Undergraduate students who are entering the program from another major are required to complete a "Change of Major" form, obtained from the Special Education Office.
 They should make an appointment with an undergraduate adviser in CD to complete the card, have the adviser sign it, and return it to Enrollment Services in ADM 153.

 You May Also Find the Following Links Helpful:

 The Most Frequently Asked Questions about the SFSU CD Program